ciphrex/mSIGNA/README.md

 and 64-bit Windows (cross-build, mingw64).
 It has also been built using clang (4.1 and greater) in OS X (10.7 and greater).

+For instructions on setting up a build environment, look inside the docs directory.

 - To build for linux:
     $ ./build-all.sh linux